Rule 16 Analysis By Adam Bowers, Esq.

 Rule 16(c) requires each side to appoint a person to attend the conference that has the power to negotiate.
 This ensures the pretrial conference is productive and not merely a billable, unproductive event.
 Rule 16 also covers the facets of a case that the court has the power to regulate.
 Judges are granted jurisdiction over the ability to shape the outcome of the entire pretrial process and the power to penalize parties for non-compliance.
 Rule 16, in essence, allows the court to play a more active role in the litigation process including how preservation, legal holds, and 3rd-party management are handled.

 Rule 16(f) deals with the sanctions portion, outlining where the court is allowed to “issue any just orders, including those authorized by Rule 37”, where a party fails to appear at a pretrial conference, does appear but is not prepared to participate or unwilling to act in good faith, or disobeys a pretrial order.
 Put simply, this means the party or attorney must adhere to the foundational ground rules.
 Failure to participate or act in good faith of compliance can result in anything from dismissal/summary judgment of the case to being chastised.
 Rule 16(f) also states the court may impose sanctions, but must order the payment of attorney fees/costs.
 This cost may be imposed on both the attorney and the client for their misconduct.

-Adam Bowers is an attorney himself, graduating from Albany Law School and a seasoned eDiscovery expert.
+Adam Bowers is a former employee of doeLEGAL, a non-practicing attorney, a graduate of Albany Law School, and a seasoned eDiscovery expert.
 With law firm experience and knowledge of legal technology solutions, his unique perspective on combining both law firm strengths with advanced legal technology has helped numerous law firms add greater value to their global client base.